 A core pillar of the strategy is the safety and health of koala populations.
 The strategy commits $3.3 million to fix priority road kill hotspots across New South Wales.

 Picton Road in Wollondilly is the first hotspot to be addressed under the strategy.
-New fencing to complement existing structures will help to prevent koalas getting on to the road.
+New fencing to complement existing structures is helping to prevent koalas getting on to the road.
 Variable message signage has also been installed to educate drivers of the risks to the koalas in the area.

 The Department of Planning, Industry and Environment (DPIE) is also working with Roads and Maritime Services (RMS), local councils and the community to identify additional priority road kill hotspots and effective mitigation responses.